 By Madeline Youngren, 2020 Housing Intern

 Economic Impact Payments (EIPs) or “stimulus checks” have been a lifeline for many people with low incomes who have received them.
-Unfortunately, many people experiencing homelessness may miss out on the payment because they need to file an online form with the IRS to get it.
+Unfortunately, many people experiencing homelessness may miss out on the payment because they need to file a tax return to get them.

 Outreach and direct support to people experiencing homelessness is imperative to help ensure those most marginalized receive these payments.
-This guide can help you understand the barriers to applying for the payment and what you can do to help.
+This guide can help you understand the barriers to getting the payment and what you can do to help.